CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-\item \textbf{Phase-V: Code Repairing.} Otherwise, the process proceeds to Phase-V. In the Code Repairing phase, the Repair Agent generates repair advice, and a pruning method is employed to eliminate low-quality advice.
-The advice, along with the erroneous code, is forwarded to the Coding Agent for correction, generating a newly repaired code snippet.
-The repaired code undergoes further pruning and testing, initiating a new iteration.
-Ultimately, the highest-ranked code that successfully passes the majority of test cases is presented to the user.
+\uline{\textbf{Phase-V: Repair.}} Otherwise, the process proceeds to Phase-V. In this phase, the Repair Agent generates repair advice based on the failed code snippets, and a pruning method is employed to eliminate low-quality advice.
+The advice, along with the erroneous code, is forwarded to the Coding Agent for correction, generating repaired code snippets.
+The repaired code snippets undergo further pruning and testing.
+Failed candidates are placed into a new Failed Code Set for the next repair round.
+The repair process stops when the Failed Code Set becomes empty or when the repair round reaches $R_{\max}$.
+Finally, the highest-ranked code is returned to the user.